pactus-project/pactus.org/website/learn/blockchain/incentive/index.md

 In Pactus, the coin distribution is linear.
 This linear distribution is a direct result of the Flat Reward system.
 Unlike other blockchains that have a curved distribution, Pactus maintains a consistent coin distribution.
-This gradual and linear distribution model, releases the new coins into circulation at a steady rate, helping to prevent market destabilization and inflation.

 ![Coin distribution in Bitcoin]({{ site.url }}/assets/images/bitcoin_coin_distribution.png)